CodeTheCity/city-consult/README.md

 ```dos
 SET PATH=C:\Program Files\Nodejs;%PATH%
 ```
-All this does it let you access the **node** function on the command-prompt from any directory on our pc.
+All this does is let you access the **node** function on the command-prompt from any directory on our pc.

 _If you plan to use node for other projects you can also look at installing at the **node package manager (npm)** but its not required for this._